10 most re-tweeted posts in the history of Twitter

 7. Japanese YouTuber’s iPhone 13 giveaway – 1.6 million retweets

 Looking to fill your pockets with fancy giveaways?
-Twitter is the place to be.
+Twitter is the place to be!
 Twitterati’s obsession with free offerings is what made the Japanese YouTuber HIKAKIN go viral in no time.
 The YouTube sensation as well as the co-founder of the Japanese multi-channel network UUUM, HIKANIN announced that he would be giving away 103 iPhone 13s to people who simply followed him and re-tweeted his post.
-The social media personality spent a whopping 10 million yen on this giveaway.
+The social media personality spent a whopping 10 million yen (INR 56.5 lakh approx.) on this giveaway.

 #ヒカキンサンタ のプレゼント🎅🎄🎁